danar1/AWS-and-Terraform/README.md

 Using default aws credentials file location.
 If need to set access_key and secret_key instead then uncomment those in:
-- tf_exec1.tf under aws provider
+- main.tf under aws provider
 - variables.tf
 - terraform.tfvars